Chichester Cathedral: History

 A fund was set up to raise the £48,000 needed for the rebuilding, and the contributors included Queen Victoria and Prince Albert.
 A replica of the old tower and spire was rebuilt along the original lines by George Gilbert Scott from drawings which had been made by Joseph Butler, architect to the fabric (1847–1888).
 The construction was raised by about 6 feet, by Scott and was completed in five years.
 It now rises to a height of 82 metre.
 The rubble from the original spire was used to construct the former West Ashling Congregational Chapel.
 (Note: The old Congregational Chapel closed between 1934 and 1938 and became a clock museum run by the Clock trust.
 The museum closed when the Clock Trust was dissolved in 2018.)

 In 2008, the cathedral community celebrated the 900th anniversary of the building's consecration.
 Rowan Williams, then Archbishop of Canterbury, was invited to preach at a festival eucharist and dedicate the new guest house, which was originally named after Bishop George Bell.
+The cathedral's green copper roof (installed after WWII) was replaced in an extensive roof renovation programme in the early 2020s, with grey lead coverings of the thickest type available – each panel weighs around 75 kg (12 stone).
+Unlike the copper coverings, these will give better protection from the coastal weather.